santis1001/Employee-Manager/README.md

     * Confirm (Yes, No)
 * Go Back

-The Choice Questions uses an array for its choices. the Question the select a department to update or delete will prompt a choice list which one must be selected.
+The choice questions use an array for their choices.
+The question that selects a department to update or delete will prompt a list of choices from which one must be selected.
 ```js
 choices: deplist.map(item => ({
     name: item.id + ': ' + item.department_name,
     value: item.id
 })),
 ```
-In the Update Department section, the default value will set to the name of the selected department, as a reminder of the set Value.
+In the Update Department section, the default value will be set to the name of the selected department as a reminder of the previously set value.
 ```js
 default: (answers) => {
     const selectedDepartment = deplist.find(item => item.id === answers.dep_select_mod);